My Life in Rugby: Paul Diggin – Northampton winger

 Jim wanted to change that, no-one liked going to play at Wasps or at Kingsholm or at Welford Road and we wanted the same at the Gardens.

-I think we achieved that and it's been a big factor in our success in the over the last few seasons.
-I really hope the lads can get over the final hurdle against at Twickenham and finally bring home the trophy.
+I think we achieved that and it’s been a big factor in our success in the Premiership over the last few seasons.
+I really hope the lads can get over the final hurdle against Saracens at and finally bring home the trophy.

 My role is now with the academy and it’s come full circle because the start of the academies was how I got my break at Saints.